You are here

 Outside the University of Minnesota System.
-UMD students may take an equivalent course at an institution outside of the University of Minnesota system to replace a course previously completed at UMD only if department approval is granted before registering for the course through a Permission to Retake a Course (or Equivalent Course) form.
+UMD students may take an equivalent course at an institution outside of the University of Minnesota system to replace a course previously completed at UMD only if department approval is granted before registering for the course through the Retake a Course form.
 Although this course may be used to meet UMD degree requirements, its grade will not be included in the student’s University of Minnesota GPA.
 Only the most recently completed credits can be applied towards graduation requirements.
 A notation will be added to the transcript that the UMD course was repeated at another institution.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of education records; to establish the right of students to inspect and review their education records; and to provide guidelines for the correction of inaccurate and misleading data through informal and formal hearings.

 Students may, at their discretion, grant the University permission to release information about their student records to a third party by submitting a completed Student Information Release Authorization form.
 Students must complete a separate form for each third party to whom they grant access to information regarding their student records.
 The specified information will be made available only if requested by the authorized third party.
 The University does not automatically send information to a third party.